Houston Livestock Show and Rodeo: Astrodome era

 Throughout the 1950s, influential local leaders had been advocating that the city acquire a professional sports team.
 In 1957, the Texas State Legislature granted Harris County the ability to issue bonds to finance a new stadium, so that the city could attract a team.
 The county put together a commission to formulate a plan.
 Romero stepped down as Fat Stock Show president to join the commission.
 They visited stadiums in several large cities, as well as a fairgrounds in Oklahoma.
 After several years of research, the commission recommended that the county build both a stadium and a connected, air-conditioned coliseum.
 The presentation to the county commissioners listed four main uses for the new facility: 1) Major league baseball, 2) football, 3) the Fat Stock Show, and 4) various other activities.

 County commissioners approved the project, sending it to a vote of Harris County residents.
 Just before the election, Fat Stock Show organizers announced that the show would donate 230 acre near South Main for the project, provided the show have input into the design.
 Voters approved the new stadium, and the Fat Stock Show became one of the focal residents of the new Astrodome.

 The show was renamed the Houston Livestock Show and Rodeo in 1961.
 The show had continued to grow, and organizers realized that Sam Houston Coliseum would not be a viable alternative for much longer.
 The number of exhibitors had declined because many activities were held outside in tents.
 The chicken, rabbit, and hog shows were cancelled because organizers could not find space for them.
 Construction began on the Astrohall, next to the Astrodome, in 1965.
 The following year, the Livestock Show and Rodeo officially moved to the Astrodome.
+This move marked a turning point for the event, as the larger, modern venue allowed for increased attendance, expanded performances, and broader national recognition.
 To mark their new location, the organizing committee introduced a new logo, the Bowlegged H. The first night of the rodeo featured entertainment by the stars of the television series Gunsmoke.
 Some locals scoffed at the idea that the rodeo and concert could fill a 45,000-seat stadium, but more than 40,000 fans attended the rodeo the night Jimmy Dean performed that year.